Skip to Main Content

 Proof of Graduation

-New York City Department of Education (DOE) Final High School Transcript: With the exception of a limited number of high schools, CUNY will receive a copy of students’ final transcript with the date of graduation.
+Students who have committed to enrolling in Guttman Community College are required to present proof of high school graduation.
+The information below helps to determine the action required by an incoming student.
+New York City Public Schools Final High School Transcript: With the exception of a limited number of high schools, CUNY will receive a copy of students’ final transcript with the date of graduation.
 This information will be transmitted from the NYC DOE to the City University of New York during the month of August.
 Therefore, students that this information applies to do not have to submit a final transcript.
-In the case that we do not receive an official transcript from the Department of Education, students will be contacted via email.
+In the event that we do not receive an official transcript from the Department of Education, students will be contacted via email.

-Non-DOE High Schools and Charter Schools Final High School Transcript: A final high school transcript, indicating the date of graduation and type of diploma received, must be submitted by the first day of Summer Bridge.
+Non-NYC Public Schools and Charter Schools Final High School Transcript: A final high school transcript, indicating the date of graduation and type of diploma received, must be submitted by the first day of Summer Bridge.
 The transcript must be received in the original unopened envelope as issued by the school, with a school stamp or signature on the closed envelope flap.

-If a student’s graduation is contingent on the completion of summer school or a Regents exam that will be administered in August, please contact the Office of College Admissions and Access at admissions@guttman.cuny.eduor call 646-313-8010
+Instructions and additional information will be available on student’s personalized portal page, GrizzlyPath.
+If a student’s graduation is contingent on the completion of summer school or a Regents exam that will be administered in August, please contact the Office of College Admissions and Recruitment at admissions@guttman.cuny.edu or call 646-313-8010.

 Immunization Requirements

 N.Y.S.
 Health Law #2165 requires all students entering a post-secondary institution to demonstrate proof of immunization against measles, mumps, and rubella.
-This law applies to students born on or after January 1, 1957, who are registered for 6 or more credits at a CUNY campus.
+This law applies to students born on or after January 1, 1957, who are registered for six or more credits at a CUNY campus.

 New York State Public Health Law #2167 requires all post-secondary institutions to provide information on Meningitis and the Meningitis vaccine.
 All students (regardless of age) must complete an immunization form indicating that they received and read the information.
-Vaccination is NOT mandated; however, completion of the Meningitis Response Form is required.
+Vaccination is not mandated; however, completion of the Meningitis Response Form is required.
 For additional information, view the Immunization Handbook for New York State Post-Secondary Institutions.

 Bridge Program